During the training of an employee, it may happen that the employer signs an endorsement or an agreement of "training-deduction".

 - this amount must be proportionate to the costs actually incurred by the employer (Cass. soc. n ° 00-42909 of May 21st, 2002) and must not be any lump sum and / or disproportionate amount;

 - it must not deprive the employee of his right to resign;

 - it must be the subject of a special agreement, separate from the employment contract (Cass. soc n ° 01-43651 of February 4, 2004):

 - concluded before the beginning of the training,

-- specifying the date, the nature, the duration of the training and its real cost for the employer,
+- specifying the date, nature, duration of the training and its real cost to the employer,

 - specifying the amount and terms of reimbursement to be paid by the employee.